Plain-flanked rail: Feeding

-Nothing is known about the plain-flanked rail's foraging behavior or diet.
-Both are assumed to be similar to those of the mangrove rail, which inhabits similar landscapes.
-That species has a very diverse diet that includes animal prey such as crustaceans (especially crabs and crayfish), molluscs, leeches, aquatic and terrestrial insects, fish, and amphibians.
-It also feeds on plant matter such as seeds, berries, and tubers, especially in winter.
+It forages at low levels in mangrove forests, or on edges near mudflats.
+The diet likely consists of aquatic invertebrates, and fiddler crabs are documented prey.
+At low tide, it ventures onto mudflats and probes in fiddler crab burrows.

 Breeding

-The plain-flanked rail's breeding season is not known in detail but includes both April and May.
-A few nests have been discovered; they were platforms of twigs and leaves placed on mangrove roots or in mangrove trees.
-Clutch sizes of four to seven eggs have been noted.
-Both members of a pair incubate the eggs.
-The incubation period and time to fledging are not known.
+The plain-flanked rail's breeding season may range from February to May, based on breeding and nesting behaviors.
+The nests platforms of twigs and leaves placed on mangrove roots or in mangrove trees.
+The clutch size ranges from four to seven.
+The eggs are oval and buffy-white with irregular colored spots mostly on the larger end.
+On average, the eggs measure 41.3 x 29.5 mm in dimensions and can weigh 18.5–22 g.
+Both parents have been observed incubating.

 Vocalization

-The plain-flanked rail's "advertising call" is "a series of loud, rapid 'kek-kek-kek...kek-kek-kek' notes" that are given in duet and preceded by "soft growling 'grrrrr' calls".
-Courting males make "a series of evenly spaced harsh 'kek' notes".
+The plain-flanked rail's "advertising call" is "a series of loud, rapid 'kek-kek-kek...kek-kek-kek' notes".
+Calls are made when a separated pair meets to signal location, in territory defense, and in response to loud calls of other pairs.
 The species also makes a grunting call.

 Status

 The IUCN originally assessed the plain-flanked rail in 1988 as Threatened; from 1994 it has been classed as Endangered.
-It has a very small range and an estimated population of 50 to 200 mature individuals that is believed to be decreasing.
+It has a very small range and an estimated population of 200 to 1,000 mature individuals that is believed to be decreasing.
 Its mangrove habitat continues to be destroyed by development for tourism and what remains is also threatened by domestic and industrial pollution.